- Relevant Documents and Resources

 - A Geoprivacy by Design Guideline for Research Campaigns That Use Participatory Sensing Data.
 Ourania Kounadi and Bernd Resch Journal of Empirical Research of Human Research Ethics 2018/04/23

-- Relevant Codes of Conduct
+- Relevant Policies and Codes of Conduct

 UNIVERSITY OF TWENTE